dfelinto/blender-manual/manual/animation/armatures/bones/properties/bendy_bones.rst

 Scale
 -----

-Scale In X/Y, Scale Out X/Y
+Scale In X/Y/Z, Scale Out X/Y/Z
-   Scaling factor that adjusts the thickness of each segment for the X and Y axes only, i.e. length (Z axis) is not affected.
+   Scaling factors that adjust the thickness of each segment for the X and Z axes, or introduce non-uniform spacing along the Y axis.
 Similar to *Roll* it is interpolated per segment.

+   Since all segments are still uniformly scaled in the Y direction to fit the actual length of the curve, only the ratio between *Scale In Y* and *Scale Out Y* actually matters.

 Easing